Jayaben Desai - Union Leader

 Jayaben Desai union leader and activist

-137 of her co-workers, many of them South Asian women, joined Jayaben.
+137 of her co-workers joined Jayaben.
 This was the beginning of the dispute known as the Grunwick Strike.
 The strikers demanded the right to join a trade union and be treated fairly and with dignity.
-The picket line was not typical – it was made up of mainly Asian women their leader standing just under 5ft in height.
-The strikers received support from unions across the UK who would travel and to potted on the picket line in solidarity.
+The picket line was not typical – at first it was made up of mainly Asian women, with their leader Jayaben standing just under 5ft tall at the forefront.
+The strikers received support from trade unions across the UK who'd travel to north London to join the picket line in solidarity.
 There were contentious scenes with violent clashes between strikers and the large police presence.

 “We haven’t won but we feel that this brick is our contribution to building the trade union movement”